backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

 ### Test the authorized create endpoint

-In order to test the logic above, the only thing your adopters need to do, is to deny change their permission policy in `packages/backend/src/plugins/permission.ts`:
+In order to test the logic above, the integrators of your backstage instance need to deny change their permission policy in `packages/backend/src/plugins/permission.ts`:

 ```diff